Sakaguchi-Lab/CCNC2024Demonstration/README.md

 # CCNC2024Demonstration
-### Proof-of-Concept of Digital Twin for Road Safety Assisted by Heterogeneous B5G MEC Network
+### Proof-of-Concept of Digital Twin for Road Safety assisted by Heterogeneous B5G MEC Network

 Click below images for the video demo.